dragonsinth/gaddis/README.md

 - Nested `Module` and `Function` declarations are not currently supported, but could be.
   - This is implied by the book but not explicitly stated.

-- `Input` statements will loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry if the input variable is an `Integer`.
+- We implemented `Input` statements to loop until the user inputs a line that can be correctly parsed to the type of the input variable; e.g. a non-numeric input will loop and retry if the input variable is an `Integer`.

 - By contrast, `Read` statements in an `InputFile` where the record data is the wrong type exit the program immediately with an exception.

 - Arrays are filled with zero values on initialization when there is no initializer.
-When too few initializer expressions are given, the remainder of the array is filled with zeroes.
+When too few initializer expressions are provided, the remainder of the array is filled with zero values.
+  - This behavior is left unspecified.

 - Arrays are deep copied when passed by value.
   - This is implied by the book but not explicitly stated.

-- Array variables cannot be reassigned, nor can sub-array elements in a multidimensional array be reassigned.
+- Array variables cannot be reassigned.
   - This is implied by the book but not explicitly stated.

+- Array elements which are themselves Arrays (ie, part of a multidimensional array) cannot be reassigned either.
+  - This is implied by the book but not explicitly stated.
+  - For example, if `Integer table[3][4], row[4]`, you cannot `Set table[0] = row`.
-  - Multidimensional sub-array elements, however, can be passed by value or reference as an argument to a parameter of the correct type and dimension.
+  - However, such elements _may_ be passed as arguments, either by value or reference.
+  - For example, `Call printValues(table[3])` is legal.

+- Arrays cannot be the return value of a Function
+  - This is implied by the book but not explicitly stated.

 - Use `Call` to call the external library string modules `insert` and `delete`.
   - The book omits the `Call` keyword, which makes the syntax incompatible with the rest of the book.